 A scanner was designed and built to accurately map the magnetic interference of a UAS indoors while allowing the operator to remain at a safe distance while the UAS was in operation (Fig. 2).
 The scanner was also used in a previous study to map an unmanned ground vehicle for magnetic surveying (Hay et al., 2018).
-The scanner, constructed of low-susceptibility materials, moved a carriage transporting two magnetometer systems along an aluminium track above the UAS.
+The scanner, constructed of low-

+105 susceptibility materials, moved a carriage transporting two magnetometer systems along an aluminium track above the UAS.
 The collection strategy over the UAS was chosen to be similar to that of an aeromagnetic survey to facilitate interpretation; a similar interpretation strategy used by Sterligov and Cherkasov (2016) and Jirigalatu et al. (2020).

-The carriage was instrumented with the magnetic survey system intended for installation; a potassium-vapour total field (TF) magnetometer system (GSMP-35UAV, GEM Systems) powered by a 4 Ah lithium polymer (LiPo) battery and a triaxial fluxgate magnetometer (Mag649, Bartington Instruments) which recorded to a data acquisition system (DAS) (Raspberry Pi 3) powered with a 1.8 Ah LiPo battery.
+The carriage was instrumented with the magnetic survey system intended for installation; a potassium-vapour total field (TF) magnetometer system (GSMP-35UAV, GEM Systems) powered by a 4 Ah lithium polymer (LiPo) battery and a triaxial fluxgate magnetometer (Mag649, Bartington Instruments) which recorded to a microcomputer (Raspberry Pi 3) powered with a 1.8 Ah LiPo battery.
 Both magnetometers were suspended on a rigid plastic boom 50 cm below the carriage and sample at a rate of 10 Hz.
 The TF magnetometer was used for mapping; the fluxgate magnetometer was used to measure the field direction.

 The magnetic scanner was set up in a 6 m x 8 m laboratory and the length of the track was oriented along the magnetic north measured from the middle of the track.
 For each line, the carriage was towed along the track above the UAS using a timing belt and two 12 V stepper motors.
-The second stepper motor was added to avoid belt slippage and for additional torque to assure consistent speed of the carriage.
 The motors were operated by a control board located at one end of the track that delivered a maximum of 750 mA.
-The cart moved at a constant speed of 2.41±0.01 cm/s across the track translating to a measurement every 0.24 cm or 415 samples/m.
+The cart moved at a constant speed of 2.41 ± 0.01 cm/s across the track translating to a measurement every 0.24 cm or 415 samples/m.